james-y-yoon/satellite-remote-sensing/README.md

 ---

 ### What should I know before running these scripts?

+For reproductibility, I ran all of these scripts on **Python 3.11.6**.
+To install my conda environment, run the following command:

+`conda env create -f environment.yml`

-Before you run any scripts, make sure you have the following libraries:
+To summarize the yml file, make sure you have these following libraries:

 - Numpy, scipy, matplotlib
 - Xarray